 Meanwhile back in the room, I was enjoying more freebies.
 These goods are for the baby.
-Everyone is provided baby milk powder, a bottle, a brush to wash the bottle, milton tablets and other bits and pieces so you can prepare a formula bottle if you choose to bottle feed or supplement for the first few days.
-Second photo shows the vanity area where the goods were presented.
-The large milton sterilising box, the bottle keep, the kettle, the pot and the washing up liquid belong to the hospital, but are provided in each room throughout your stay.
+Everyone gets baby milk powder, a bottle, a brush to wash the bottle with milton tablets.
+There are other bits and pieces too so you can prepare a formula bottle if you choose to bottle feed or supplement for the first few days.
+The second photo shows the vanity area where the goods are presented.
+The large milton sterilising box, the bottle keep, the kettle, the pot and the washing up liquid belong to the hospital.
+But they are provided in each room throughout your stay.

 Thanks to the various freebies, the delicious food, the restaurant ambience, the friendly staff and chatty patients, day one was as relaxing as it was enjoyable.
 Before bed I had a power shower in the “refresh salon” while the staff watched Little One #4 in the baby room.

-DISCLAIMER: I had a wonderful experience at this hospital, 4 times, but it is always worth checking early on that any maternity hospital is suited to your personal needs.
+DISCLAIMER: I had a wonderful experience at this hospital, 4 times.
+But it is always worth checking early on that any maternity hospital suits your personal needs.